 Go to any office, coffee shop, or mall today, and you will see women lugging around bags that rival the size of carry-on luggage.
-A peek inside might reveal a cell phone, car keys, wallet, make up, receipts, energy bars, and a whole host of other gadgets and paraphernalia that are all deemed to be an essential part of a woman’s day.
+A peek inside might reveal a cell phone, car keys, wallet, make up, receipts, energy bars, and a whole host of other gadgets and paraphernalia that are all deemed to be an essential part of a modern woman’s day.
 By comparison, 1920s handbags, purses, and shopping bags held very little in them.

 Handbags were just that – bags that you carried in your hand.
 No tote bags, backpacks, messenger bags, or anything with a shoulder strap for that matter, or at least not until the decade was almost over.
 A glance inside women’s 1920s handbags probably would have shown some lipstick, a small case of powder, a house key, and a few coins.
 That’s it.

 If it wasn’t for the boom in using makeup, smoking cigarettes, and young women living away from male caretakers (who footed the credit accounts with local merchants), there would be no need for a purse at all.
 That freed up handbags to be more about fashion than function.

 Daytime appointments usually called for bags made from sturdy fabric or hand tooled leather, while bags for the evening were more glitzy and often made from beads or silver mesh.
 Bag frames were made of sterling silver, nickel silver, brass, steel, or gunmetal.
 Many were coated in silver, gold, rhodium, or chrome.

 The daytime purse was carried by most women every day.
 They were small, about 5-10 inches wide or tall, and made of leather or fabric.
 Leathers were die stamped with raised, indented, filigree, or openwork designs.
 Hand tooling further enhanced many designs, as well as adding enameling and semi-precious stones to the frames.